cap-js/docs/node.js/cds-log.md

 The JSON log formatter is the default formatter in production.

 ::: tip
-Since `@sap/cds^7.5`, running `cds add kibana-logging` or setting `cds.env.features.kibana_formatter = true` are no longer needed.
-If you want to opt-out of the JSON formatter in production, set `cds.env.log.format = 'plain'`.
+Since `@sap/cds 7.5`, running `cds add kibana-logging` or setting <Config>cds.features.kibana_formatter: true</Config> are no longer needed.
+If you want to opt-out of the JSON formatter in production, set <Config>cds.log.format: plain</Config>.
 :::

 Further, there are two formatting aspects that are activated automatically, if appropriate, and add the following information to the loggable object: